 Acceleration and Power

-The 2013 Toyota Corolla has a 132-horsepower, 1.8-liter, four-cylinder engine.
+The 2013 Toyota Corolla has a 132-horsepower, 1.8-liter four-cylinder engine.
 It comes standard with a five-speed manual transmission, and a four-speed automatic is optional.
-According to the EPA, the Corolla averages 27/34 mpg city/highway with the manual transmission and a lower 26/34 mpg with the automatic.
+According to the EPA, the Corolla averages 27/34 mpg city/highway with the manual transmission and 26/34 mpg with the automatic.
 While these fuel economy ratings aren’t bad, they pale in comparison with the 40 mpg highway ratings that many competitors average.

 The automotive press agrees that the Corolla is significantly underpowered, and struggles with passing, merging and climbing hills.
 One reviewer adds that the automatic transmission is dated because most competitors have transmissions with five or six gears.
 Generally, manual transmissions make small cars more fun to drive, but test drivers say that’s not the case with the Corolla.
 A few test drivers aren’t so harsh, and think the Toyota Corolla has adequate power for commuting.

 - "With the automatic transmission, Corolla has enough verve for stress-free driving.
 Merging and passing moves require planning and a deep stab of the throttle, however." -- Consumer Guide (2012)

 - "Steering issues aside, in normal driving the Corolla proved to be an able freeway cruiser, with a fairly quiet and comfortable ride.
 Unfortunately, the Toyota's lack of torque and slow-responding four-speed auto made climbing even slight grades an exercise in annoyance, requiring slotting the lever into lower gears and listening to the engine toil away at higher rpms while falling further behind the traffic ahead." -- Motor Trend (2011)